FernandoPiDi/SpotWise/server/README.md

 The user only needs to enter the application and allow the use of the current location and the application will automatically display relevant information about the current location.

+Features
+Displays the name of a relevant nearby place: The app shows the name of a nearby location based on your current position.

+Displays a photo of the nearby place: Each nearby location comes with an image, providing a visual representation of the place.

+Provides a button to redirect to Google Maps: A button allows users to open the selected location directly in Google Maps for further navigation.

+Summarizes the location using an LLM: The app fetches a short summary of the location by querying Wikipedia, leveraging a Large Language Model (LLM) to generate and display the most relevant information about the place.

+Text-to-speech for the summary: The app includes a button that reads out the summary using the device's built-in text-to-speech feature.

+Voice selection menu: A dropdown menu enables users to select or change the voice used for reading the summary, with options available based on the voices installed on the device.

 ## Tech stack

 ### Front End